 Repetitive blunt trauma or single severe trauma to the fingers can lead to numerous conditions such as tendinitis, broken or deformed bones and a condition called hypothenar hammer syndrome, or HHS.

 Learning the proper grip, avoiding long periods of ball bashing, and not hitting balls off of artificial mats can prevent all these injuries.
-For more amazing golf product, just visit here: golfgearsdirect.com.au.
+See also: Golf Grip Tips for more ideas in proper golf grip.

 Neck injuries are common in new golfers who are not used to twisting their bodies so much.
 After a few hours of swinging the club and hitting balls, the neck muscles may shorten in spasm and freeze the neck into a painful position.